m4nasi/Space-Station/README.md

 # ISS-Space-Station

-This is a Python program ran on Trinket and in this project you will use a web service to find out the current location of the International Space Station (ISS) and plot its location on a map.
+This is a Python program ran on Trinket and in this project I used a web service to find out the current location of the International Space Station (ISS) and plot its location on a map.

 For this project you need:
 - Trinket, an online editor